Originally, the Bull Terrier was bred to be a fighting dog back in the 19th century.

 Once you become a Bull Terrier owner, you will soon discover that a regular walk is not going to cut it and that he will want more action.

-In fact, getting your dog to be up for a walk might even be a problem as they are more interested in playing, running, and going on adventures, rather than just plain old walking down the block.
+Getting your dog to be up for a walk might even be a problem as they are more interested in playing, running, and going on adventures, rather than just plain old walking down the block.

 Walks should be mandatory every day, but not the main event of his daily outdoor time.
 To make his exercises, interactive and diverse, we recommend mental exercises, agility, and playing fetch.